kenibarwick/alexa_call_my/README.md

 # my_phone
-Alexa Skill to make calls or semd texts
+Alexa Skill to make calls or send texts